pypa/abi3audit/README.md

   -R, --report          generate a JSON report; uses --output -o OUTPUT, --output OUTPUT
-                        the path to write the JSON report to (default: stdout)
+                        the path to write the JSON report to (default: stdout) -S, --strict          fail the entire audit if an individual audit step fails
 ```
 <!-- @end-abi3audit-help@ -->